Beginers Meditation and the World of Energy

-Metaphorically speaking our our chakra system is like the windows and doors to this home.
-Different systems have been created that have categorized different numbers of chakra's that correspond to the human vessel, but for all all intensive purposes I am going to stick with the basic 7.
-We have 7 spinning vortices that project out of the front and back of our bodies and this is where the energy from the universal energy field, aka. the world around us, comes in and becomes a part of who we are.
-With each inhale and exhale, what comes in are the experiences that shape us, and we receive them psychically as much as we receive them through our five senses; touch, taste, smell, sound and sight.
-They then get stored in our mind as memory.
-Even more than that, how we respond to each event that we experience gets stored in our cell’s and lays out the foundation for how we move about the world.
-This informs and programs us subconsciously for how we will respond to similar events in the future.
+Our chakra system is like the windows and doors to this home, and for all intensive purposes we will each have seven.
+Seven spinning vortices that project out of the front and back of our bodies, where energy from the universal energy field around us comes in and becomes a part of who we are.
+With each inhale and exhale, what comes in are the experiences that shape us, and we receive them psychically as much as we receive them through our five senses of; touch, taste, smell, sound, and sight, all getting stored in our mind and cells as memory.

-This is how we create our own reality.
-Everyone does this; the trick is that we have to become conscious for it to benefit us and to feel it as empowering.
-A great way to start working with this idea is to begin mindfulness meditation, because meditation teaches us how to come into the present moment.
-Here is a little metaphor.
-Typical life has us sitting on the front porch of our home watching and engaging with the people that pass us by.
-People may come for a visit and sit for a while and some of these people may give us beautiful gifts and some may give us garbage.
-In typical life, we allow these visitors to place gifts inside of our home without really taking a look to see what is inside of the wrapping.
-We continue to sit on the front porch and place things in our homes, until our capacity to function becomes burdened, because our home is now cluttered with so many gifts (or information)!
-We have totally forgotten to walk inside, to dust and to vacuum, to take down the Christmas decorations, or clear the unnecessary clutter from our space.
-And just in case you missed it, all these objects are a metaphor for life's experiences adding up over time.
+Typically, the way we are taught to do life (or at least how I was taught), has us sitting on the front porch of our home watching and engaging with the people that pass us by.
+People come for a visits and sit for a while.
+We allow these visitors to place gifts inside of our home without really taking a look to see what is inside of their wrapping and most likely we'll continue to sit on the front porch place things in our homes as the arrive until things start to feel off.
+In this version of doing life, we have totally forgotten to walk inside, to dust and to vacuum, to take down the Christmas decorations, or to clear the unnecessary clutter from our space.
+And just in case you missed it, all these are a metaphor for life's experiences adding up over time.

 Some people on the other hand were born lucky, they had parents who taught them how to walk inside and do housekeeping.
 They learned from birth to keep a tidy Feng Shui'd space.
-Whether the front door is open or closed when people come to visit, or whether or not their gifts are welcomed through the thresh-hold is all determined by the belief structures that we adopted through the experiences that shaped the beginning years of our lives.
-In my opinion, the people that learn this internal Feng shui are not the majority.
-For the majority of us, we need to be taught how to do this later in life.
-This is where mindfulness meditation is helpful.
+Whether the front door was open or closed when people came to visit, or whether or not their gifts were welcomed through the thresh-hold was all determined by the belief structures they adopted through the experiences that shaped their beginning years.
+These are the lucky ones, while the majority of us need to be taught how to do this later in life, and so alas, mindfulness meditation arrives as a helpful tool.

 MEDITATION FOR BEGINNERS

-1. Take a moment to get into the right headspace.
+3. Take a moment to get into the right headspace.
 Be kind to yourself.
-Maybe smile at how crazy, complex, silly and simple humans are in general.
+Maybe, smile at how crazy, complex, silly and simple being a human really is.

-2. Whatever comes up from that—smile even more.
-Imagine you are as innocent as as a young child.
+4. Whatever comes from that—smile even more.
+Imagine yourself as innocent as as a young child.
 Love your self as you would a new born baby.
-Tap into your spontaneity and tenderness.
-It is from this place that true transformation can take place.
+Tap into your spontaneity and tenderness as it's from this place that true transformation can take place.

-4. When you’ve decided on a time and location and you’ve reached that moment, you can use a timer and set it for ten minutes.
-Get quiet and start focusing on the breath.
-If you’ve never done this before your mind is going to throw a whole pile of thoughts at you—maybe telling you its a waste of time, you’re crazy, or you’re not doing it right.
+5. Now you're ready to practice.
+Open your eyes and set a 10 minute timer.
+Close your eyes and get quiet.
+Start focusing on your breath.
+Now be warned, if you’ve never done this before your mind is going to throw a whole pile of thoughts at you—maybe telling you its a waste of time, you’re crazy, or you’re not doing it right.
 Just smile at that and focus again on the breath.
-This is you training your elephant.
+This is you walking in the front door.

-5. When you focus on the breath for long enough the mind will begin to calm down, and this is where you can begin to let the sensations in the body become interesting to you.
-Focus on that.
-Breathe and focus on the sensation in or on your body.
-These might feel like tingling, heat, pulsing, spaciousness, coolness, tension or pain.
-Pain, if thats what you're feeling, is not an easy thing to be with, but it's actually the resistance to pain that causes us suffering . . . so play with that and see what it feels like to just breath with the pain.
+6. When you focus on the breath for long enough the mind will begin to calm down, and this is where you can begin to let the sensations in the body become interesting.
+With every inhale and exhale imagine going deeper.
+Focus on the sensation in or on your body.
+These might feel like tingling, heat, pulsing, spaciousness, coolness, tension, or pain.
+Pain, if thats what you're feeling, is not an easy thing to be with, but in actuality it's our resistance to the pain that causes us suffering . . . so play with that idea and see what it feels like to just breath with the pain.
 Whatever comes up—just be with it and continue to focus on the breath.

-6. Do this for 10 minutes.
-Once the timer beeps, gently wiggle your fingers and toes, and open your eyes.
+8. When the timer beeps, gently wiggle your fingers and toes, and open your eyes.
 Take any gentle stretching movement that you need. and know that you’re done for now.
 Great job!
-Even if you managed to truly focus on the breath for 30 seconds of the 10 minutes – this is great!
+Even if you managed to truly focus on the breath for 30 seconds of the 10 minutes, know you did amazingly.

-9. With a journal close by and if you feel so inclined, you can write down anything that came up during your meditation to release it, to remember it, or to allow more time for contemplation.
+9. With a journal close by and if you feel so inclined, you can write down any thoughts or ideas that came up during your meditation to release them, to remember them, or to allow them more time for contemplation.

-8. Congratulate yourself for taking the time and if it’s something that you feel benefited you, see if you can create a time in your day to do this 3 to 5 times a week.
-Repeat this process for 2 weeks and then think about extending your time to 15, or even 30 minutes.
+10. Congratulate yourself for taking the time and if it’s something that you feel benefited you, why not see if you can recreate a time in your day to practice on a regular basis?
+I recommend 3-5 times a week to start.
+Repeat for 2 weeks and then think about extending your time to 15, or even 30 minutes.
 The more that you sit, the more you'll unfold, and the more internal space you're bound to discover.

 From my heart to yours,